WHO WE ARE

 Our work has appeared in a wide variety of local publications, including the Los Angeles Times, the Carlsbad Current-Argus, the Texas Tribune and the Louisiana Illuminator .
 Our stories are also co-published with national partners, including NPR, the Guardian, HuffPost and the Intercept.
-Read all of our collaborations here.
+Our collaborations have reached millions of people.
+Read all of our work here.

 We typically partner with journalists early on in the process.
 We work together to decide what the story is and to conduct interviews and acquire documents.
 We collaboratively write the story, before passing it on to an editor at each partner outlet.
 All partners agree on the final copy before we co-publish.
 We do not charge our partner publications for any of our work, although we sometimes share costs for travel, photography and graphics.
 We are happy for our reporting partners to contribute in whatever role they can—whether that means digging into documents, making some phone calls or just weighing in on the direction of a story.

 Floodlight’s stories have impact.
-They have been followed by: a state commission rejecting a controversial fee on customers electrifying their homes; a port commission ending a lifetime fee exemption for fossil gas trucks; and nationwide attention paid to a Florida utility’s attempt to reduce the use of rooftop solar.
-In our first year, we were able to guide about two dozen stories to publication, reaching a total national audience of more than 1.75 million.
+They have been followed by: a state commission rejecting a controversial fee on customers electrifying their homes; a port commission ending a lifetime fee exemption for fossil gas trucks; and a utility CEO stepping down.

 Do you have a story to tell about how corporations and fossil fuel interests are holding back climate change action in your community but lack the resources or knowledge to get started?

-We work with freelance journalists and reporters at publications of all sizes with stories that match our mission.
+We work with reporters at publications of all sizes with stories that match our mission.